sgrassie/csharp-github-api/readme.markdown

 Barely does anything at the moment.
 I'm lazy.
 Started working on this off and on again.
 Send a pull request.

 ### Running the tests
-In order to successfully run the integration tests which require an authenticated connection to github (i.e. quite a few of them), you will need to update the App.Config file in the GitHubAPI.IntegrationTests project.
+In order to successfully build and run the integration tests (which require an authenticated connection to github (i.e. quite a few of them)), you will need to create an App.Config file in the GitHubAPI.IntegrationTests project.
 Simply use the provided example as a starting point:

 Just add your Github username and password.
 The file is in .gitignore, so you can't accidently commit it.
 ```